microsoft/TypeScript-New-Handbook/Widening-and-Narrowing.md

-The compiler thinks that something of type `C` can't also be `instanceof E`, but just in case, it sets the computed type of `x` to `C & E`, so that you can use the properties of `E` in the block &mdash; just be aware that the block will probably never execute!
+The compiler thinks that something of type `C` can't also be `instanceof E`, but just in case, it sets the computed type of `x` to `C & E`, so that all the properties of `E` are at least available.
+This can be confusing to Typescript authors, since it's reasonable to expect an error for code that the compiler believes can never execute.

 ### Type predicates

 Type predicates follow the same rules as `instanceof` when narrowing, and are just as subject to misuse.
-So this example is equivalent to the previous wonky one:
+So this example is equivalent to the previous incorrect one:

 ```ts
 function isE(e: any): e is E {